debraysimon/tpxle-doc/docs/C-Procedure-Topics/GetStartedMobileApp_T/README.md

 **The LoRaWAN routing profile for B2B Use case and B2C Use case should never be set at the same time on the same tracker towards to the same ThingPark Location platform.
 This is not supported and will result in errors for both the use cases.
 The tracker can be only in one of the use cases above but NOT both at the same time.**
 :::

-## Tracker behaviour when bluetooth securely connected to the mobile app
+## Tracker behavior when bluetooth securely connected to the mobile app
 Once the tracker is securely bluetooth connected to the mobile app, the following functionality in the tracker is disabled:
 1. LoRaWAN communication
 2. GPS/WiFi/BLE beacon scanning